Removing old paint from wood is normally a very arduous task. Anyone who has stripped paint knows that it’s not a one step process.

 - Leaves a sticky residue that requires mineral spirits, TSP, etc. to remove it

 - Be cautious because it will irritate anything it touches including your skin

 How to remove paint from wood with white vinegar

 Heat a bowl of white distilled vinegar in the microwave for 30 second and liberally apply (with a brush or a rag) a decent amount of vinegar over the surface.
 Make sure to let the vinegar puddle!
-After 15 minutes, use a plastic scraper to remove the paint.
+After 15 minutes, use a plastic scraper or putty knife to remove the paint.